JAT (airline): JAT – Yugoslav Airlines

 In 1946, it was apparent that the Yugoslav Air Force could not be involved in the nation's post-war build-up of civil aviation.
 Consequently, preparations were made for the formation of an air transport company.
 Three Douglas C-47 Skytrain and three Junkers Ju 52 were converted to carry passengers.
-The airline was officially renamed to Jugoslovenski Aerotransport (JAT) on 1 April 1947.
+The airline was officially renamed Jugoslovenski Aerotransport (JAT) on 1 April 1947.

 In 1949, Yugoslavia was faced with a dire international position: isolated both by the West and the East.
 This caused further rationing of fuel, difficulties in procuring spare parts, and the cancellation of all flights to Eastern European destinations.
 JAT was forced to survive on six domestic lines.
 When Yugoslavia turned to the West, an agreement was made with Swissair to open the Belgrade-Zürich route, which was inaugurated on 24 August 1949.
 Company stagnation marked operations in 1949 because the traffic volume was well below fleet potentials and transport needs in the country.
 However, 1954 was in many ways a turning point.
 Convair CV-340 and Convair CV-440 Metropolitan aircraft were purchased for short-haul and medium-haul routes, after which the Douglas DC-3 was used only on domestic routes.
 Multiple international and domestic routes were opened soon after.
 In 1957, six Ilyushin Il-14M aircraft were purchased.
 JAT purchased several Douglas DC-6Bs for long-haul routes in 1959.